 Stop for afternoon tea at the Fairmont Empress Hotel, a gorgeous chateau-style hotel built in 1908.
 It was named one of the top iconic hotels in the world by National Geographic Traveler and has been frequented by Queen Elizabeth II and the royal family over the years.
 There is also a local myth that the hotel is haunted OooOoo.

 For dinner, try Nowhere *A Restaurant or Courtney Room.
 Nowhere *A Restaurant is a small and casual yet cool eatery named the #5 best new restaurant in Canada by enRoute Magazine in 2020.
 The restaurant is located in the courtyard of a mini-mall and is known for their seafood and plant-based dishes.
 Courtney Room is an another great spot, also recognized by enRoute Magazine in 2018.
-The elegant restaurant serves Pacific-Northwest cuisine and is known for their house dry-aged steak, seafood dishes and local produce.
+The elegant restaurant serves Pacific-Northwest cuisine and is known for their house dry-aged steak and seafood dishes made with local ingredients.

-In the evening, listen to live jazz at Herman's Jazz Club, an intimate and cozy spot with a great locals vibe.
+For live music, listen to jazz at Herman's Jazz Club, an intimate and cozy spot with a great locals vibe.

 Where to stay in Victoria